 SUMMARY OF PROGRAM REQUIREMENTS

-The United States Agency for International Development (USAID) and the National Sciences Foundation (NSF) are working together to support the second cycle of Partnerships for Enhanced Engagement in Research (PEER) Science.
+The United States Agency for International Development (USAID) and the National Sciences Foundation (NSF) are working together to support the third cycle of Partnerships for Enhanced Engagement in Research (PEER) Science.
 PEER Science is a competitive grants program that invites scientists in developing countries to apply for funds to support research and capacity-building activities on topics of importance to USAID and conducted in partnership with their NSF-funded collaborators.

 PEER Science is being implemented by the National Academies, which will manage the proposal review process and disburse and monitor grants awarded.
 Beyond the current program cycle, it is expected that solicitations for PEER Science will be issued at least annually, with details to be posted at http://www.nationalacademies.org/peerscience

 .
 For further information, please contact the program staff at email@example.com

 Areas in which both NSF and USAID have strong mutual interests include, but are not limited to, the following: